Autologous Stem Cell Therapy for Autism in India

 Introduction

-Autologous stem cell therapy, where stem cells are derived from the patient’s own body, is emerging as a potential treatment for autism in various countries, including India.
-In this article, we will explore how autologous stem cell therapy works, its potential benefits, challenges, and its evolving use in India for the treatment of autism.
+Autologous stem cell therapy, where stem cells are derived from a person’s own body, is emerging as a possible option to treat autism in many countries, including India.
+In this post, we will discuss how autologous stem cell therapy works, its potential benefits, potential challenges, and the growing use of autologous stem cell therapy in India to treat autism.

 Understanding Autism Spectrum Disorder (ASD)